bsideslisbon/ctf/2022/physical/dirtybomb/README.md

-# Put In Put Out DirtyBomb
+# Put In Put Out Dirty Bomb

 ## Read these rules carefully.
 Failure to follow any of the rules will result in immedite CTF disqualification!